International freshman applicants must be high school graduates (students that have the equivalent of a diploma in the United States).

 *The University of South Carolina-Columbia's SAT code is 5818.
 For the ACT, it is 3880.

-Submit official (or attested copy) transcript(s) from all high school records in their native language.
+Submit official (or attested copy) transcript(s) from all high school records in your native language.
 In addition, if your transcript is not in English, you must submit a certified transcript translated into English by a school official.

 Visit our Frequently Asked Questions page to learn more about submitting official documents.

-If you have attended any school outside of the United States, you must submit an official professional credentials evaluation.
-Freshman (first-year) applicants must submit a document-by-document or course-by-course evaluation from a NACES (naces.org) approved company with the GPA included.
-An admissions decision will not be made until the evaluation and all transcripts are on file.
 US citizens (freshman or transfer applicants) who have attempted any courses outside the United States must submit a credentials evaluation and transcripts from their international work with a GPA reported on a U.S. grading scale.
 More information on the credentials evaluation process can be found below.

 Please note that citizens from the following areas are exempt from needing to submit a credential evaluation: